peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  <b>REMARK:</b> .NET enumeration (  `Enum`  ) constants could also have been converted to text strings with  `ToString()` , but that method will return multiple names if the given Enum object is a combination of Enum objects (e.g. if the object is  `FileAccess.Read | FileAccess.Write`  ).
 More generally, if Enums are converted to text strings, constants from Enum types with the  `Flags`  attribute, and constants from the same Enum type that share an underlying value, should not be passed to this method.

  REMARK: A certain consistency between .NET and Java and between FromObject and ToObject are sought for version 4.0.
-It is also hoped that--

-  * the ToObject method will support deserializing to objects consisting of fields and not getters ("getX()" methods), both in .NET and in Java, and
+It is also hoped that the ToObject method will support deserializing to objects consisting of fields and not getters ("getX()" methods), both in .NET and in Java.

-  * both FromObject and ToObject will be better designed, in version 4.0, so that backward-compatible improvements are easier to make.

        <b>Parameters:</b>